Neutral meson tests of time-reversal symmetry invariance

-It is also possible to perform such a measurement with \emph{any} pair of final states that exhibit time-dependent \CP violation such as the \T conjugate pairs $\B \to (\eta^\prime, \phi, \omega) \KS$ and $(\eta^\prime, \phi, \omega) \KL$.
+The measurements performed by \babar used a set of charmonium plus \KS decays ($c\cbar\KS$) and their \CP-conjugated partners ($c\cbar\KL$) as the \CP filters which are paired with flavour tag filters described above.
+These $c\cbar\Kz$ states are theoretically clean to interpret within the SM hence the importance of studying them.
+It is also possible to perform such a measurement with \emph{any} pair of final states that exhibit time-dependent \CP violation such as the \CP conjugate pairs $\B \to (\eta^\prime, \phi, \omega) \KS$ and $(\eta^\prime, \phi, \omega) \KL$.
 These can be used to provide alternative measurements of $\beta$ to complement the existing tree level determination obtained by \babar. \CP tag filters such as the $b\to s$ loop transitions $\eta^\prime \KS$ and $\eta^\prime \KL$ are ideal choices for another \T violation measurement as physics beyond the SM may affect the asymmetries via non-SM loop amplitudes contributing to the final state.
-It is important to test the level of \T violation in tree processes against that found in loops as a priori the nature of new physics is unknown and may be manifest here.
-It is also possible to study \T symmetry invariance in $b\to u$ (tree dominated) transitions via modes such as $\B \to \rho\rho$ and its axial vector counterparts.
-Here the decay to $\rhoz\rhoz$ is of most interest as there are indications of a sizeable \CP odd component in that final state.
-This mode can be used to provide an alternative measurement of $\alpha$ via \T violation in interference between mixing and decay amplitudes.
+It is important to test the level of \T violation measured using tree process \CP filters against that found using loops as a priori the nature of new physics is unknown and may be manifest here.
+It is also possible to study \T symmetry invariance using $b\to u$ (tree dominated) \CP filter transitions such as $\B \to \rho\rho$ and its axial vector counterparts.
+Here the decay to $\rhoz\rhoz$ is of most interest as there are indications of a sizeable \CP odd component in that final state (the $B_-$ filter).
+The weak phase difference is manifest in the interference between mixing and decay amplitudes of the \CP filter.
 Similarly one can test $b\to d$ (loop) transitions via $B\to D^{*+}D^{*-}$ decays, which also measures $\beta$.
-The loop dominated $b\to s$ decay $\Bz \to \phi K^*$ is of particular interest as a \CP filter because there is a sizeable \CP-odd component to compare with the dominant \T-conjugated \CP-even part of the decay.
+The loop dominated $b\to s$ decay $\Bz \to \phi K^*$ is of particular interest as a \CP filter because there is a sizeable \CP-odd component ($B_-$ filter) to compare with the dominant \CP-even ($B_+$ filter) part of the decay.
 This set of experimental tests can be used to independently compare \T, \CP, and \CPT symmetry violation/invariance for $b\to u,\,c,\,d$, and $s$ transitions in order to verify if the SM holds up to scrutiny.
 The time-dependent \CP asymmetry parameters have already been determined for these modes, so in a sense half of the job has been done by the \BFs.
 These experiments have successfully confirmed the real benefit of studying \B decays is the miracle that \CP violation is manifestly large for these systems.
 For $b\to c,\,d$, and $s$ quark transitions $\Delta S^\pm$ are measures of $\mp 2 \sin2\beta$, and they are related to the unitarity triangle angle $\alpha$ for $b\to u$ transitions.
-In Table~\ref{tbl:estimates} we estimate, using available data. \CP violation measurements, the precision on $\sigma(\Delta S^\pm)$ that the current \BFs and Belle II can be expected to reach in some of the aforementioned modes.
+Using the available data we estimate (see Table~\ref{tbl:estimates}) the precision $\sigma(\Delta S^\pm)$ that the current \BFs and Belle II can be expected to reach in some of the aforementioned modes.
 Belle II should be able to observe \T violation at the SM rate in these \CP filter basis channels.